Cyclone Xavier (2006)

-Severe Tropical Cyclone Xavier (RSMC Nadi Designation: 01F, JTWC Designation: 01P) was a strong pre-season cyclone that formed on October 20, 2006 to the north of the Santa Cruz Islands.
+Severe Tropical Cyclone Xavier was a strong pre-season cyclone that formed on October 20, 2006, to the north of the Santa Cruz Islands.
 Cyclone Xavier was also the strongest storm of the season.
 During the next day it rapidly developed and was designated as Tropical Depression 01F later that day, before being designated as Tropical Cyclone Xavier while over Santa Cruz early on October 22.
 Later on October 22, Xavier intensified into a category 3 severe tropical cyclone on the Australian Tropical Cyclone Intensity Scale, before passing over Tikopia early the next day.
 Xavier then reached its peak wind speeds of 175 km/h (110 mph 10-min), which made it a Category 4 cyclone early on October 24.
 Xavier stayed at its peak wind speeds until early the next day when it started to rapidly weaken, becoming a depression early on October 26.
 The remnants of Xavier persisted until October 28 before dissipating.
 There were no casualties reported as a result of the storm and little impact reported in the Solomon Islands and Vanuatu.